nathanschepers/tyk-python-ldap-auth/README.md

 This version of the middleware sets a cache expiry time of 24hrs in the future for every successfully authorized request.

-If you wish to use this middleware, you will need to edit `manifest.json` to select the correct file to bundle.
+If you wish to use this middleware, you will need to edit `manifest-id-extractor.json` to select the correct file to bundle.

-You will also need to update the API definition's `custom_middleware` section to use the ID Extractor, as follows:
+This manifest sets up the ID Extractor as follows:

 ```json
    "custom_middleware": {